Learning Outcomes

 - Part 36 offers are formal settlement offers with specific cost consequences under the Civil Procedure Rules.

-- A valid Part 36 offer must be in writing, state it is made under Part 36, and specify a relevant period of at least 21 days.
+- A valid Part 36 offer must be in writing, state it is made under Part 36, and specify a relevant period of at least 21 days; it should also state scope and whether any counterclaim is included.

-- If a claimant beats their own Part 36 offer at trial, they may receive indemnity costs, enhanced interest, and an additional sum.
+- If a claimant beats their own Part 36 offer at trial, they may receive indemnity costs, enhanced interest, and an additional sum (subject to the £75,000 cap).

-- If a claimant fails to beat a defendant's Part 36 offer, they may be ordered to pay the defendant's costs and interest from the end of the relevant period.
+- If a claimant fails to beat a defendant’s Part 36 offer, the usual split costs order applies from the end of the relevant period, with interest on the defendant’s costs.

 - Calderbank offers are settlement offers outside Part 36, considered at the court’s discretion on costs.